CHTC/chtc-website-source/uw-research-computing/hpc-software.md

 ## B. Step by Step Process

 1. **Download Source Code** - download the source code for your desired program.
-We recommend downloading it to the local scratch space on the login node (`/scratch/local/username`) as you should only need the source code until the software is properly installed.
-If you'd like to keep a zipped copy of the source code, you can place it in `/home`.
+We recommend downloading it to your `/home/username` directory on the login node.
+	You should only need the source code until the software is properly installed, but if desired, you may keep a zipped copy of the source code in `/home`.
 1. **Read the Docs** - try to find the installation instructions, either online or in the downloaded source code.
 In particular, you'll want to note if there are any special requirements for dependencies like MPI or the compiler needed.